bursonic/driveMalta/Cars/Vulnerable road users.md

 2. Switch your rear lights on and off
 3. Brake sharply to a stop
 4. Set your mirror to dazzle the other driver

-###4613 - CARS6.26

-You are following a motorcyclist on an uneven road.
-You should:

-1. Allow the same room as normal because motorcyclists are not affected by road surfaces
-2. Overtake immediately
-3. **Allow extra room in case they swerve to avoid pot-holes**
-4. Allow less room to ensure that you can be seen in their mirrors

-###4614 - CARS6.33

-Which TWO should you allow extra room when overtaking?

-1. Road-sweeping vehicles
-2. **Motorcycles**
-3. Tractors
-4. **Bicycles**

-###4615 - CARS6.34

-Why should you allow extra room when overtaking a motorcyclist on a windy day?

-1. The rider may be traveling faster than normal
-2. **The rider may be blown across in front of you**
-3. The rider may stop suddenly
-4. The rider may turn off suddenly to get out of the wind

-###4616 - CARS6.35

-Which type of vehicle is MOST affected by strong winds?

-1. Bowser
-2. **Motorcycle**
-3. Car
-4. Tractor

-###4617 - CARS6.36

-Why should you particularly look for motorcyclists and cyclists at any junction?

-1. They might not see you turn
-2. They may slow down to let you turn
-3. **They are harder to see**
-4. They may want to turn into the side road

-###4618 - CARS6.37

-You are waiting to come out of a side road.
-Why should you watch carefully for motorcycles?

-1. Motorcycles have right of way
-2. Police patrols often use motorcycles
-3. **Motorcycles are small and hard to see**
-4. Motorcycles are usually faster than cars

-###4619 - CARS6.43

-Motorcyclists often look round over their right shoulder just before turning right.
-This is because:

-1. Looking around helps them balance as they turn
-2. Motorcycles do not have mirrors
-3. They need to listen for following traffic
-4. **They need to check for traffic in their blind area**

-###4607 - CARS6.6

-You want to reverse into a side road.
-You are not sure that the area behind your car is clear.
-What should you do?

-1. Carry on assuming it is clear
-2. **Get out and check**
-3. Check the mirrors only
-4. Look through the rear window only

-###4608 - CARS6.7

-You are about to reverse into a side road and a pedestrian wishes to cross behind you.
-You should:

-1. Reverse before the pedestrian starts to cross
-2. **Give way to the pedestrian**
-3. Wave to the pedestrian to cross
-4. Wave to the pedestrian to stop

-###4609 - CARS6.8

-Who is especially in danger of not being seen as you reverse your car?

-1. Cyclists
-2. Car drivers
-3. Motorcyclists
-4. **Children**

-###4610 - CARS6.9

-You intend to turn right into a side road.
-Just before turning you should check for motorcyclists who may be:

-1. Emerging from the side road
-2. Following you closely
-3. Overtaking on your left
-4. **Overtaking on your right**

-###4611 - CARS6.12

-In which three places would parking cause an obstruction to other road users?

-1. Where the kerb is raised
-2. **At or near a bus stop**
-3. **Where the kerb has been lowered for wheelchairs**
-4. **Near the brow of a hill**
-5. In a lay-by

-###4612 - CARS6.25

-You are following a motorcyclist on an uneven and bumpy road.
-You should:

-1. Stop and wave them across the road
-2. Speed up to get past them quickly
-3. Expect them to wait for you to pass
-4. **Be careful they may misjudge your speed**